zhizhongpu/predocguide/2recommendedreadings.md

 - Jesse Shapiro, *Four Steps to an Applied Micro Paper*
 - Jesse Shapiro, *How to Give an Applied Micro Talk: Unauthoritative Notes*
 - Deirdre McCloskey, *Economical Writing*.
 I don't consider the full text necessary.
 A summary should suffice.
+- Claudia Goldin and Lawrence Katz, _The Ten Most Important Rules of Writing Your Job Market Paper_

 ## On Coding / Data Work
 - Matthew Gentzkow and Jesse Shapiro, *Code and Data for the Social Sciences: A Practitioner’s Guide*